-- Runing out of foods he really likes and might eat a lot of.
-Running out of food, period.
+- Run out of foods he really likes and might eat a lot of.

-- Mostly buying and fixing diet or low-calorie foods.
+- Mostly buy and fix diet or low-calorie foods.

-- Banning or hardly ever allowing sweets or high-fat food.
+- Ban or hardly ever allow sweets or high-fat food.

-- Having only “healthy” foods and doing “healthy” cooking: low fat, high-fiber, heavy on the fruits and vegetables, low in sugar.
+- Have only “healthy” foods and do “healthy” cooking: low fat, high-fiber, heavy on the fruits and vegetables, low in sugar.